Contrastive Learning for Many-to-many Multilingual Neural Machine Translation: Conclusion

 \section{Conclusion}

 We demonstrate that contrastive learning can significantly improve zero-shot machine translation directions.
-Combined with additional unsupervised monolingual data, we achieve substantial improvements over on all translation directions of multilingual NMT.
-We analyze and visualize our method, and find that contrastive learning as well as m-RAS trends to close the representation gap of different languages.
+Combined with additional unsupervised monolingual data, we achieve substantial improvements on all translation directions of multilingual NMT.
+We analyze and visualize our method, and find that contrastive learning tends to close the representation gap of different languages.
 Our results also show the possibilities of training a true many-to-many Multilingual NMT that works well on any translation direction.

-In future work, we will scale up the current training to more languages, e.g. PC100 and MC500.
+In future work, we will scale-up the current training to more languages, e.g. PC150.
 As such, a single model can handle more than 100 languages and outperforms the corresponding bilingual baseline.